sonu2k1/Library-Management-System/README.md

 # LIBRARY-MANAGEMENT-SYSTEM (MERN)

 This is a web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It is a library management system that allows users to Search and Request Book to the Admin.
+It is a library management system that allows users to Search and Request Book to the Admin..

 ## Table of Contents